 But if you didn’t know that a remote existed, you probably wouldn’t mind it so much, right?
 If that’s all you ever had, it would seem normal.
-This is a good way to think about how ALTR works when it comes to sensitive data masking in Snowflake.
-You can do it without us, but it's a heck of a lot easier to do it with us.
+This is a good way to think about how ALTR works when it comes to Snowflake Masking Policy.
+You can do dynamic data masking in Snowflake without us, but it's a heck of a lot easier to do it with us.

-What you do now: write your own data masking policies in Snowflake using SnowSQL
+What you do now: write your Snowflake masking policy using SnowSQL

-If you look at Snowflake’s documentation, you’ll see that creating data masking in Snowflake requires 5 steps:
+If you look at Snowflake’s documentation, you’ll see that creating a Snowflake masking policy requires 5 steps:

-1. Grant masking policy privileges to custom role
+1. Grant Snowflake masking policy privileges to custom role

 2. Grant the custom role to a user

-4. Apply the data masking policy to a table or view column
+4. Apply the Snowflake masking policy to a table or view column

 5. Query data in Snowflake

-That’s just to get started with basic sensitive data masking in Snowflake!
+That’s just to get started with a basic Snowflake Masking Policy!
 If you want to apply different types, like a partial mask, time stamp, UDF, etc. then you’ll need to refer back to the documentation again.
-To get more advanced with tag-based or row-level policy, you’ll need another deep dive.
+To get more advanced with Snowflake tag-based or row-level policy, you’ll need another deep dive.

-The big kicker here is the amount of time it takes to code not only the initial policies, but to update them and test them.
-No matter how good anyone is at SnowSQL, there’s always room for human error that can lead (at best) to frustration and (at worst) to dangerous levels of data access.
+The big kicker here is the amount of time it takes to code not only the initial policies, but to update them and test them over time.
+No matter how good anyone is at SnowSQL, there’s always room for human error that can lead to frustration at best and at worst to dangerous levels of data access.

-So, what if you could automate that process?
+So, what if you could automate the Snowflake masking policy process?
 What if you could use a remote to do it for you to save time and keep things streamlined for your business?

-What you could be doing: automate your data masking policies with ALTR
+What you could be doing: automating Snowflake masking policy with ALTR

 Here’s exactly how that works:

-- Choose which data the apply policy to, then choose the masking type you’d like to use (full mask, email, show last four of SSN, no mask, or constant mask).
+3. Choose which data to apply policy to, then choose the dynamic data masking type you’d like to use (full mask, email, show last four of SSN, no mask, or constant mask).

 a.
-Column-based (sensitive columns have been classified and added for ALTR to govern)
+Column-based data masking (sensitive columns have been classified and added for ALTR to govern)

 b.
-Tag-based (tags are defined either by Google DLP, Snowflake classification, Snowflake object tags, or tags imported from a data catalog integration).
+Tag-based data masking (tags are defined either by Google DLP, Snowflake classification, Snowflake object tags, or tags imported from a data catalog integration).

-That’s it; there’s no code required, and anyone in the business can do it if they have permission.
+That’s it; there’s no code required, and anyone in the business can set up a Snowflake masking policy if they have the right Snowflake permissions.
 To update or remove a lock, all you have to do is edit the existing policy using the same interface.

-ALTR’s data masking policies are not only easy to implement, but they leverage Snowflake’s native capabilities, meaning that it’s not only the most cost-effective method, but it ensures that your policy works best with Snowflake.
+ALTR’s data masking in Snowflake policies are not only easy to implement, but they leverage Snowflake’s native capabilities, like Snowflake tag-based masking.
+That means that ALTR is not only the most cost-effective method, but it ensures that your policy works best with Snowflake.